 - Providing a highly visible highlighting mechanism for links or controls when they receive keyboard focus.

 These design elements help make the user experience better for all users, but especially those who are visually impaired or color-blind.

 All functionality of your site or application should be operable through a keyboard interface without requiring specific timings for individual keystrokes.
 Providing keyboard input mechanisms helps users with visual impairments or mobility issues to use your site without having to point-and-click on objects they cannot see.
 The keyboard interface can be combined with mouse input or other input methods, to support all users.

-SAP Concur’s design attempts to make all pages appear and operate in predictable ways.
-SAP Concur manages this challenge by:
+Make all pages appear and operate in predictable ways by:

 For further information on accessibility for you and your team, we recommend: